UCR-Robotics/ee144/docs/lab2.rst

 #.
 Grading rubric:

-   + \+ 50%  Clearly describe your approach and explain your code in lab report.
+   + \+ 50%  Clearly describe your approach and explain your code in the lab report.
    + \+ 40%  The robot can visit all four vertices of the square trajectory (error < 0.5m).
      Partial credits will be given according to the number of vertices visited.
    + \+ 10%  The script can complete the task on time and exit gracefully.